Jameel McCline

-Life before boxing
+Jameel McCline (born May 20, 1970) is an American former professional boxer who competed from 1995 to 2012.
+He challenged for the world heavyweight championship four times; for the WBO title in 2002, IBF title in 2004, and WBA and WBC interim titles in 2007.
+He holds notable wins over former world champions Al Cole and Shannon Briggs.

+Early life

 McCline grew up in Harlem, New York City, living in group homes, foster homes, and orphanages where he learned to live independently.
 Graduating from Comsewogue High School in Port Jefferson Station, New York, McCline spent five years in prison for gun running prior to becoming a professional fighter.